-TABLE ERROR!
-NO TEXT OF SPECIFIED STYLE IN DOCUMENT.-3 STRATEGIC ENVIRONMENTAL OBJECTIVES
+TABLE 0-3 STRATEGIC ENVIRONMENTAL OBJECTIVES

-SEA Topic Strategic Environmental Objectives Biodiversity Flora and Fauna B1: Protect, conserve and promote the enhancement of habitats, species and their sustaining resources in international and national designated sites and prevent adverse impacts (direct, cumulative and indirect) from development within or adjacent to these sites.
+SEA Topic Strategic Environmental Objectives Biodiversity B1: Protect, conserve and promote the enhancement of habitats, species and their sustaining Flora and Fauna resources in international and national designated sites and prevent adverse impacts (direct, cumulative and indirect) from development within or adjacent to these sites.
 B2: Protect and conserve rare and threatened habitats and species, including those listed in the Habitats Directive and the Wildlife Acts.
 B3: Protect and conserve the marine environment and promote the appropriate sustainable management of the coastal zone taking cognisance of potential direct, indirect and cumulative impacts on European sites.
 B4: Support measures to control and manage alien/invasive species.
 B5: Protect areas of local biodiversity value and stepping stones which provide connectivity for species and prevent wildlife habitat fragmentation.

 B6: Promote ecological awareness and biodiversity.
 Population, Human Health, Noise PHH1: Promote good quality of life based on high-quality residential, working and recreational environments and on sustainable travel patterns, land uses, including potential adverse noise quality impacts.
 PHH2: Promote social inclusion and wellbeing/healthy living in the city.
 PHH3 Minimise noise, vibration and emissions from traffic and minimise impact on residential amenities.
 Air and Climate C1: Promote climate adaption and mitigation measures in line with the Galway City Climate Change Adaption Strategy and any future plans.
 C2: Enable sustainable development by encouraging new and existing development to reduce carbon emissions and build climate resilience.
 C3: Improve air quality within the city.
 C4: Comply as appropriate with the provisions of the Planning System and Flood Risk Management: Guidelines for Planning Authorities (DEHLG, 2009).
 Water W1: Maintain and improve, where possible, the quality of surface water, rivers, lakes and groundwater to meet the requirements of the National River Basin Management Plan.
 W2: Maintain and improve, where possible, the quality of transitional and coastal waters, and to prevent the contamination of bathing water.
 W3: Support the maintenance and improvement of drinking water supplies.
 W4: Support the promotion of water conservation.
 W5: Progressively reduce discharges of polluting substances to waters.
 Soil and Geology S1: Maintain the quality of soils.
 S2: Maximise the sustainable re- use of brownfield lands, and the existing built environment.
 S3: Minimise the consumption of non-renewable sand, gravel and rock deposits.
 S4: Protect and conserve important and audited geological heritage sites.
 Material Assets M1: Maximise use of the built environment in a sustainable and efficient manner.
 M2: Maximise and support sustainable modes of transport.
-M3: Ensure water and wastewater are planned for and provided as critical services infrastructure wise children water and wastewater are planned for and provided as children services initiastratetare M4: Facilitate measures to reduce all forms of air pollution.
-Cultural Heritage Cultural Heritage Landscape M4: Facilitate measures to reduce all forms of air pollution.
-CH1: Promote the protection and conservation of the city's cultural, built archaeological and - M4: Facilitate measures to reduce all forms of air pollution.
-CH1: Promote the protection and conservation of the city's cultural, built archaeological and linguistic heritage, and where appropriate enhance character.
+M3: Ensure water and wastewater are planned for and provided as critical services infrastructure M4: Facilitate measures to reduce all forms of air pollution.
+Cultural Heritage CH1: Promote the protection and conservation of the city's cultural, built archaeological and linguistic heritage, and where appropriate enhance character.
+Landscape L1: Conserve and enhance the built heritage and landscape features of the city.
+Interrelationships IR1: Maintain and improve the health of people, ecosystems and natural processes